Locksmith Answering Service

 Locksmith pricing depends on the job

 Correct.
 AI should not invent exact prices.
-It should explain the approved estimate path, collect lock and job details, and route pricing decisions to staff when complexity matters.
+It should explain the approved estimate path, collect lock and job details, and send pricing decisions to staff when complexity matters.

 We need to verify authority before opening anything

-That belongs in the call plan.
-The AI can remind callers about approved identification or proof-of-authority requirements and route exceptions to staff.
+That belongs in the call path.
+The AI can remind callers about approved identification or proof-of-authority requirements and send exceptions to staff.

 We do not want callers to hear a generic call center